 - IT Security – MSPs may offer basic solutions such as endpoint analysis, wireless networking, gateway hardware and even basic Network Operation Center (NOC) services.
 These services are often limited to configuration, licensing, patching and support.
 NOC services are more geared towards network efficiency and operability than proactive security monitoring.

-The bottom line with MSPs is that, while they do provide outsourced services and infrastructure to help monitor and address cybersecurity concerns, they don’t take a holistic, proactive approach to cybersecurity for most of their clients.
+The bottom line with MSPs is that, while they do provide remote it services and infrastructure to help monitor and address cybersecurity concerns, they don’t take a holistic, proactive approach to cybersecurity for most of their clients.